Herbs

 • Vulneraries e.g.: Marigold (Calendula), Cleavers (Galium)

-We also use some herbal preparations as food supplements, for mainly their nutritive benefits: e.g. various species of seaweed (e.g. kelp, wrack, bladderwrack, algae, chlorella), garlic and brewers yeast.
-We avoid brand wars and favouring one brand over another but we advise using a manufacturing source with a deep tradition, rather than some company with no experience that has seen the marketing opportunity.
+A herb vet can also use some herbal preparations as food supplements, mainly for their nutritive benefits: e.g. various species of seaweed (e.g. kelp, wrack, bladderwrack, algae, chlorella), garlic and brewers yeast.
+At the AVMC, we advocate buying these as unadulterated ‘straight' preparations, rather than in expensive packaged product form.

 Herbs for Horses, Ponies, Donkeys & Mules: Horses Herbal Medicine - Ponies Herbal Medicine